 Minimum-Preparation and No-Preparation Teeth Covers

-Although Pincus’ quick-fix tooth laminates took very little time to attach, his early veneers were far from permanent solutions to imperfect teeth.
+Although Pincus’ quick-fix cosmetic veneers took very little time to attach, his early veneers were far from permanent solutions to imperfect teeth.
 Until recently, an extensive amount of natural tooth preparation (reduction of enamel) was necessary prior to affixing permanent porcelain laminates.

 Now, technological advancements allow cosmetic dentists to place porcelain tooth covers with minimal, if any, tooth preparation.
 Chicago cosmetic dentist Dr. Fondriest has teamed with world-renown ceramist Matt Roberts, CDT, to introduce the “Minimum-Preparation,” and “No-Preparation” veneer systems.
 Not sure about the difference between the types of teeth covers?
 Below is a quick explanation of each: